dovecot/documentation/source/configuration_manual/quick_configuration.rst

 :ref:`ssl_configuration`.

-By default :dovecot_core:ref:`auth_allow_cleartext = no <auth_allow_cleartext>`, which means that Dovecot will fail the authentication if the client doesn't use SSL (or use non-plaintext authentication).
+By default :dovecot_core:ref:`auth_allow_cleartext = no <auth_allow_cleartext>`, which means that Dovecot will fail the authentication if the client doesn't use SSL (or use non-cleartext authentication mechanisms).
 This is recommended in most situations, since it prevents leaking passwords.
 However, if you don't offer SSL for some reason, you'll probably want to set :dovecot_core:ref:`auth_allow_cleartext = yes <auth_allow_cleartext>`.